devrath/DroidCustomUi/README.md

 # DroidCustomUi
 This project demonstrates the use of preparing the custom ui components

+## Description
+* Keeping the code decoupled as much as possible and having it resuable is one of the the important aspects of object oriented programming.
+* While we use `view-model`,`service`,`repository` to seperate and keep the logics reusable, The UI layer also can be done similarly.
+* Now One the the way of doing it is demostrated in the demo here with three varieties of use cases that are extensivey used by developers.

+## Advantages
+* Decoupled code
+* Reusable code in presentation logic
+* Can fix bugs in one place and whereever the layer is used that gets reflected everywhere

+## Disadvantages
+* It consumes extra amount of time and effort to properly organize it

+## Files used per module in the project

 **Demo Type** | **Files used**
 ------------- | --------------